About Vietnam Travel

 Can Dao Islands (4 days)

 In southeast Vietnam, Can Dao Islands encompass a group of 16 stunning islands.

 Vietnam’s premier hill station in the South Central highlands offers cool retreat.

 Authentic Montagnard village is home to ethnic White Tai, distantly related to tribes in Thailand, Laos and China.

 Timeless scenes of farmers planting and harvesting rice, the bustling Can Tho floating market, a rice-paper-making village and busy rural canals are part of the delta experience.

 Nha Trang (3 days)

-These quiet market towns are nestled in lush mountains.
-Several of the country’s prominent ethnic minority groups such as Hmong, Dao and Tay live in the region.
+Sa Pa is a quiet market town in the lush mountains.
+Several of the country’s prominent ethnic minority groups such as Hmong, Dao and Tay live in nearby villages.

 Land price, per person, double occupancy: From US$400 per person per day